How to register for the SQE1 and SQE2 assessments.

 We recognise the importance for you to have a clear and timely agreement on what reasonable adjustments will be put in place.
 We aim to agree the position as quickly as possible on receipt of an application and all the information in support of the application.
 The time it takes us to process a request for reasonable adjustment will depend on the nature and complexity of your request and the supporting information and evidence you provide.

 In most cases the reasonable adjustment requested will be straightforward to put in place.
 In some cases we may need to ask for clarification or further evidence.
-Once we have all the information or evidence necessary to reach a decision, we will let you know via your SQE account (or otherwise as agreed).
+Once we have all the information necessary to reach a decision, we will let you know via your SQE account (or otherwise as agreed).
 There will be some more complex cases that may take longer for us to work through and, in these cases, we may take up to 20 working days to provide a decision.
 We will let candidates know as early as possible if this is the case.

 Your request must include all relevant information, and explain why you do not accept the decision regarding your request for reasonable adjustments.